 Action 4.1.2.1: Identify and list all legislation applicable to the African Penguin.
-Responsible Party Department of Environmental Affairs (Oceans and • Coasts) through the Steering Committee Collaborators Relevant authorities mandated with applicable legislation Timeline Within one year of the Biodiversity Management Plan being gazetted Resources Needed Internal and legal expertise Indicator Document listing relevant legislation
+Responsible Party Department of Environmental Affairs (Oceans and Coasts in consultation with Biodiversity and Conservation) through the Steering Committee Collaborators Relevant authorities mandated with applicable legislation Timeline Within one year of the Biodiversity Management Plan being gazetted Resources Needed Internal and legal expertise Indicator Document listing relevant legislation

-Action 4.1.2.2: Identify shortcoming the African Penguin. gs and overlap of existing legislation with regard to conservation of Responsible Party Department of Environmental Affairs (Oceans and Coasts) through the Steering Committee Collaborators Relevant authorities mandated with applicable legislation Timeline Within two years of the Biodiversity Management Plan being gazetted Resources Needed Internal and legal expertise Indicator A report on legislative shortcomings
+and overlap of existing legislation with regard to conservation of

+Department of Environmental Affairs (Oceans and

+Coasts in consultation with Biodiversity and

+Conservation) through the Steering Committee

+Relevant authorities mandated with applicable

+legislation

+Within two years of the Biodiversity Management

+Plan being gazetted

+Internal and legal expertise

+A report on legislative shortcomings

-Action 4.1.2.3: Recommend amend ments to legislation to cover shortfalls and overlaps identified in 4.1.2.2.
-Responsible Party Department of Environmental Affairs (Oceans and Coasts) through the Steering Committee Collaborators Relevant authorities mandated with applicable legislation Timeline Within the time frame of the gazetted Biodiversity Management Plan Resources Needed Internal and legal expertise Indicator Recommended legislative amendments
+Action 4.1.2.3: Recommend amendments to legislation to cover shortfalls and overlaps identified in 4.1.2.2.

+4.1.2.2.

+Responsible Party Department of Environmental Affairs (Oceans and

+Coasts in consultation with Biodiversity and

+Conservation) through the Steering Committee

+Collaborators Relevant authorities mandated with applicable

+legislation

+Timeline Within the time frame of the gazetted Biodiversity

+Management Plan

+Resources Needed Internal and legal expertise

+Indicator Recommended legislative amendments

-Action 4.1.2.4: Clarify mandates an d responsibilities of management authorities.
-Responsible Party Department of Environmental Affairs (Oceans and Coasts) through the Steering Committee Collaborators Relevant authorities mandated with applicable legislation Timeline Within the time frame of the gazetted Biodiversity Management Plan Resources Needed Internal and legal expertise Indicator Document defining mandates for management authorities
+Action 4.1.2.4: Clarify mandates and responsibilities of all authorities.
+Responsible Party Department of Environmental Affairs (Oceans and Coasts) through the Steering Committee Collaborators Relevant authorities mandated with applicable legislation Timeline Within the time frame of the gazetted Biodiversity Management Plan Resources Needed Internal and legal expertise Indicator Document defining mandates for all authorities

 Action 4.1.2.5: a) Investigate mechanism under which cooperative management with Namibia can be undertaken regarding conservation and management of the African Penguin and b) explore the establishment of such cooperation.
-Responsible Party Department of Environmental Affairs (Oceans and Coasts) Collaborators Relevant Conservation Authorities Timeline a) Within two years of the Biodiversity Management Plan being gazetted b) Within the time frame of the gazetted Biodiversity Management Plan Resources Needed Internal and legal expertise Indicator Document making recommendations with regard to the establishment of cooperation with Namibia
+Responsible Party Department of Environmental Affairs (Oceans and Coasts in consultation with Biodiversity and Conservation) Collaborators Relevant Authorities Timeline a) Within two years of the Biodiversity Management Plan being gazetted b) Within the time frame of the gazetted Biodiversity Management Plan Resources Needed Internal and legal expertise Indicator Document making recommendations with regard to the establishment of cooperation with Namibia

-To ensure effective compliance and enforcement of restricted and listed activities, particularly by the National Environmental Management Act (No. 107 of 1998) and related acts.
+To ensure effective compliance and enforcement of restricted and listed activities, particularly in terms of the National Environmental Management Act (Act No. 107 of 1998) and related acts.

-Action 4.1.3.1: Department of Environmental Affairs (Oceans and Coasts) to draft letters to Western Cape Province: Department of Environmental Affairs Development and Planning, Eastern Cape Province: Department of Economic Development and Environmental Affairs and relevant municipal planning sections to highlight African Penguin breeding colonies when developments are planned in close proximity and advise that Environmental Impact Assessment applications must follow the correct approval and commenting process.
+Action 4.1.3.1: Communicate to Western Cape Province: Department of Environmental Affairs Development and Planning, Eastern Cape Province: Department of Economic Development and Environmental Affairs and relevant municipal planning sections to highlight African Penguin breeding colonies when developments are planned in close proximity and advise that Environmental Impact Assessment applications must follow the correct approval and commenting process.